-10 Tips For Riding In The Summer Heat
+10 Tips For Bike Riding In Summer Heat

 Riding during the summer is uniquely incredible – the days are longer and the butterflies are out- it’s heaven.
 But it also has special challenges.
 Summer cycling could lead to overheating or overexerting yourself if you’re not careful.
 Luckily, we have some ideas about how to make your summer riding routine safe and fun.
 Here are 10 tips for how to enjoy cycling under the summer sun:

 The average rider needs about 20 ounces of water per hour on longer rides.
 That means one water bottle probably won’t be enough unless you definitely have a place to stop and fill up.
 Try carrying one water bottle cage on your bike frame and keeping another bottle in your bag just to be safe.
 Remember that you could always decide to take a detour – or worse – you could get lost.
 If you have nothing else with you, make sure you’re filled to the brim (no pun intended) with a clean water supply!

 Cycling in the middle of the day could deliver particularly punishing temperatures and sun exposure.
 When you’re bike riding in the summer, sometimes learning to be an early bird is a good idea.
 Get up at 7, bike for a few hours, and be home well before the noon hour hits.
 Or, if you absolutely need to sleep in, equip your bike with some new lights and reflectors and take a sunset bike ride near home.
 Any time you can avoid mid-day riding, you’ll probably beat the worst of the heat.